Communication & Media Studies

 |Hispanic or Latino||486|

-Students from other countries are interested in Communications, too.
+Americans aren’t the only ones with an interest in Communications.
 About 15.4% of those with this major are international students.
 The most popular countries for students from outside the country are:

 - South Korea